-Although Yoga is a powerful ally in the fight against numbness, it is important to remember that bulging disks or impinged nerves can be made worse by the wrong exercises.
+Although Yoga is a powerful ally in the fight against numbness, it is important to remember that bulging disks or impinged nerves can be made worse by the wrong movements or exercises.
 If a posture causes numbness, it should be discontinued immediately.
 It is also a good idea to work with a competent Yoga instructor who has experience, in order to develop a program to address specific needs.
 Flexible muscles and a healthy lymphatic system can prevent many cases of numbness before they start.

 © Copyright – Aura Wellness Center – Publications Division

 Click here to see our online Yoga Nidra teacher training course.

 Are you an experienced teacher looking for YACEP credits or continuing education?